nautsio/workshop-docker-consul/part1-vagrant.md

  - Easy to configure, reproducible, and portable work environments
  - Provisions on top of VirtualBox, VMware, AWS, or any other provider
- - Install software with tools such as shell scripts, Chef, or Puppet
+ - Install software with tools such as shell scripts, Puppet or Ansible

 [_vagrantup.com_](https://www.vagrantup.com/)